schizanga/thenet/content/about.md

 ## How?

 This website is a work in progress built with [Hugo](https://gohugo.io), an open-source static site generator and hosted with Github Pages.
 I'm not a dev by any means, but I had Myspace.
-Our current techk stack - HTML, CSS, a bit of SASS, and Go.
+Our current tech stack - HTML, CSS, a bit of SASS, and Go.

 ## When